The way we lead our people is the single most important element of the way we lead our organizations.

 -

-Build a performance culture that puts individual and team contributions at the center, and that makes it easier for people to do what you hired them for in the first place.
+Build a team performance capability that puts individual and team contributions at the center, and that makes more teams like your best teams.

 -

-Develop a talent strategy that orients all your people investments to a common objective.
+Develop a talent strategy that begins with a cultural North Star and then orients all your people investments to this common objective.

-Create a data and analytics function to track results and course-correct as needed.
+Create a real-time intelligence strategy to track results and course-correct as needed.

 My most recent book, The Problem with Change: And the Essential Nature of Human Performance, looks at why change is hard on people, and what we can do to draw its sting.
 It has been named the Porchlight Books Best Management and Culture Book of 2024, a Financial Times Best Business Book of the year, and a Globe and Mail Best Business Book of the year.